Atari Games & Recreations

 Atari Games & Recreations is a book written by Herb Kohl and published by Reston Publishing in 1982.

 Contents

-Atari Games & Recreations is a book about game design on the Atari 400 and 800.
+Atari Games & Recreations is a book about game design for programmers working on the Atari 400 and Atari 800 systems.

 Reception

 Michael Cranford reviewed the game for Computer Gaming World, and stated that "I had hoped for more information and a deeper more intricate, look at the gaming functions of the Atari microcomputer.
 In any case, the book is very well done and should prove to be a great asset to the beginner.
 For those with a more advanced programming background, skim through this one before you buy it."